 Is the collaboration between Consortium partners expected to continue after the funding period?
 If yes, please describe how.

+Please, indicate concrete actions taken to continue collaboration

 Table of Deliverables

 Please indicate whether the planned deliverables were completed, delayed or readjusted.
 Please explain any changes/difficulties encountered and solutions adopted.
 Please add/delete rows, as necessary in the table below.